 After compiling is complete you will be presented with final instructions:

 That's it your done.
-Just start it up with:
+Now start the server with:

-After your initial install you will get a number of alerts (assuming your smtp is configured correctly).
-Agent starting up, new user logged in and that sort of thing.
+After your initial install, you will get several alerts - assuming your SMTP is configured correctly.
+Agent starting up, new user logged in, that sort of thing.

-So for 15mins work you now have real time security monitoring of your server, if you would like to test active response head over to http://hackertarget.com and launch vulnerability scans against your host.
+For 15 minutes work, you now have real-time security monitoring of your server.
+If you would like to test active response try our online vulnerability scans and test your hosts defence.